 If someone on your team needs to take over an event that was yours, how long does it take to bring them up to speed?
 If the answer is "a long time," the problem isn't the person.
 It's how the information is organized.

-When information is scattered across personal files, emails, and WhatsApp conversations, only the person who created that structure can navigate it.
+When information is scattered across personal files, emails, and WhatsApp conversations — a pattern especially common in Brazil's events market — only the person who created that structure can navigate it.
 Delegating means sitting down for an hour explaining where everything is and how your color-coding system works in the spreadsheet.
+The right collaboration tools for event teams solve this by giving every team member the same structured view of vendors, budgets, and timelines from day one.

 What this costs you: The inability to grow.
 If you can't delegate, you can't take on more events.
 And if you get sick or become unavailable, nobody can continue the work.